-Living In Croatia: It’s Spring In The Village
+Living In Croatia: It Is Spring In The Village

 Well, I disagree.

 Croatia may lag in economic development and bureaucracy, but it’s miles ahead in the art of living.
 Here’s proof.
-It’s Spring time in the village, and it the village has been brought to life.
+It’s Springtime in the village, and the village has been brought to life.
 Everyone’s gardens are teeming with activity, including my own, in readiness for the summer crops!

 Something I really wanted to do when moving to Croatia was to have an amazing vegetable patch.

-This year I made a real effort and planted as much as I could including peas, potatoes, a huge variety of tomatoes, Jerusalem artichokes, artichokes, chillis, capsicums, broad beans, and the list goes on….
+This year, I made a real effort and planted as much as possible, including peas, potatoes, a huge variety of tomatoes, Jerusalem artichokes, chili, capsicums, broad beans, and the list goes on…

 Yesterday the Little Donkey got to try his very first fresh pea straight out of a pod that we had grown.